JCThomas4214/CassMask/README.md

 ## Event Hooks

-In CassMask there are PRE and POST event hooks for 'create', 'update', 'remove', and 'find', embedded inside each Entity (Instance) scope that can be used to trigger a callback after a corresponding query.
-This callback is executed before the observer.next() and observer.complete() functions are called.
+In CassMask there are PRE and POST event hooks for 'create', 'update', 'remove', and 'find'.
+These hooks are embedded inside each Entity (Instance) scope and they can be used to interact with the Entity object in the stream before/after a corresponding query execution/response.

 <a name="sioEx"></a>